Create a Branded Website: How to Inject Branding into Your Business Website

 Use your brand colour palette for your website design—and stick to it systematically.

-For example, you could set one of your primary brand colours for headlines, buttons, illustrations and other key elements.
+For example, you could set one of your primary brand colours for headlines, buttons, illustrations and other vital elements.

 Secondary colours work well for backgrounds and text.